-- 1. This includes the revenue loss for disability income exclusion, deduction for military family assistance fund, and deduction for adaptive home improvements for disabled individuals for all five years and S Bank income exclusion for FYE 6-16 and FYE 6-17 only. - 2.
+- 1. The FYE 6-17 and 6-18 revenue losses for this exemption have been restated to conform with the FYE 6-19 presentation. - 2.
+This includes the revenue loss for disability income exclusion, deduction for military family assistance fund, and deduction for adaptive home improvements for disabled individuals for all five years and S Bank income exclusion for FYE 6-17 only. - 3.
+The FYE 6-18 revenue loss for this exemption has been restated to conform with the FYE 6-19 presentation. - 4.
 The fiscal effect assumes no restrictions on eliminating this deduction.
 Assuming that to reduce this deduction below the levels in effect January 1, 1974, would require a constitutional amendment, 58 percent of the fiscal effect should be considered protected.